MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-search-and-obtain-appointments-in-a-time-range.md

 - vb
 ---

-# How to: Search and Obtain Appointments in a Time Range
+# Search and Obtain Appointments in a Time Range

 This example returns appointments in a specific time range in the default Microsoft Outlook calendar.